wibitchain/dslink/docs/protocol.md

 > NOTE: A transaction is __not__ considered to be _invalid_ if the corresponding _anchor file_ or _batch file_ cannot be found.
 Such transactions are _unresolvable transactions_, and must be reprocessed when the _anchor file_ or _batch file_ becomes available.

 ## DID Deletion and Recovery
-Sidetree protocol requires the specification by the DID owner of dedicated cryptographic keys, called _recovery keys_, for deleting or recovering a DID.
+DsLink protocol requires the specification by the DID owner of dedicated cryptographic keys, called _recovery keys_, for deleting or recovering a DID.
 At least one recovery key is required to be specified in every _Create_ and _Recover_ operation.
 Recovery keys can only be changed by another recovery operation.
 Once a DID is deleted, it cannot be recovered.

 The most basic recovery operation, most often used to regain control after loss or theft of a controlling device/key,  is one coded as a specific recovery activity and invokes a designated recovery key to sign the operation.
 The operation is processes by observing nodes as an override that supercedes all other key types present in the current DID Document.

-## Sidetree REST API
+## DsLink REST API
 A _Sidetree node_ exposes a set of REST API that enables the creation of new DIDs and their initial state, subsequent DID Document updates, and DID Document resolutions.